 Cynthia Tucker, the editorial page editor of The Atlanta Journal-Constitution, will receive Colby's Elijah Parish Lovejoy Award on October 16, President William D. Adams announced.
 Tucker earned praise from Pulitzer Prize judges "for her forceful, persuasive columns that confronted sacred cows and hot topics with unswerving candor."
 She will receive an honorary doctor of laws degree and will speak during a formal convocation at 8 p.m. in Lorimer Chapel.

-The Music at Colby concert series presents pianist Boris Berman on Saturday, October 9, at 7:30 p.m. in Given Auditorium of the Bixler Art and Music Center on the Waterville campus.
-The concert is free and open to the public.
+Pianist and Bach specialist Bruce Murray will offer an all-Bach evening on Saturday, September 24, at 7:30 p.m. in Given Auditorium in the Bixler Art and Music Center at Colby College.
+"An Evening of Bach" is free and open to the public.

 Frances Lovemore, a medical doctor focused on treating victims of organized violence and torture and documenting their injuries in Zimbabwe, has arrived at Colby College to share her experiences with students and the greater community.
 As the 2005 Oak Human Rights Fellow at the Oak Institute for the Study of International Human Rights, Lovemore will present "Zimbabwe: The Traumatic Road to Democracy" on Monday, September 19, at 7 p.m. in Room 100 of the Lovejoy Building.
 The public is encouraged to attend.

 From modern Italian poetry to fiction about fragile family bonds, Colby's fall Visiting Writers Series once again brings acclaimed authors to Waterville.
 Each reading takes place on a Tuesday at 7 p.m. in the Paul J. Schupf Wing of the Colby College Museum of Art.
 The three authors will sign books following the readings.
 Admission is free and the public is encouraged to attend.